file-format/Docs/en/project-management/mpx.md

 **Text Resource Table Definition**: This record lists the resource fields, in order, that are being imported or exported.
 For imported files, the names must match the field names used in Microsoft Project.
 For exported files, this record comes from the resource Export table.
 Either this record or the Numeric Resource Table Definition record must be used.
 When exporting from Microsoft Project, both of these records are included.

 **Numeric Resource Table Definition:** Using numbers rather than names, this record lists the resource fields, in order, that are being imported or exported.
-This is an alternate method for identifying the resource fields included in each Resource record, and is useful when defining an MPX file created by a foreign language product.
+This is an alternate method for identifying the resource fields included in each Resource record and is useful when defining an MPX file created by a foreign language product.

 **Resource:** These records contain the information for each resource being imported or exported.
 Each Resource record describes one resource.
 When you import information, the fields that are included are defined by the Text Resource Table Definition record or the Numeric Resource Table Definition record.
 When you export information, the fields that are included are those listed in the resource Export table.

 **Resource Notes:** These records contain notes about the immediately preceding Resource record.
 For a new line within the note, ASCII character 127 is used.
 If the note includes the list separator character, enclose the note in quotation marks.

 **Resource Calendar Definition:** These records define the working days for the resource specified in the immediately preceding Resource record.
 For imported files, if there is no entry for the Base Calendar Name field, Standard is used.
 No entry for the specific day indicates that the day is set to the default (2).
 If there are no Resource Calendar Definition records, Standard is used as the base calendar for the resource, with default used for the days.
-For each of the days, an entry of 0 indicates that the day is a nonworking day, 1 indicates that the day is a working day, and 2 specifies that the default is used.
+For each of the days, an entry of 0 indicates that the day is a non-working day, 1 indicates that the day is a working day, and 2 specifies that the default is used.

-**Resource Calendar Hours:** These records define the working hours for the resource that differ from the base calendar used by the resource.
+**Resource Calendar Hours:** These records define the working hours for the resource that differs from the base calendar used by the resource.
 These records apply to the Resource Calendar Definition record immediately preceding this record.
 Up to seven of these records can follow each Resource Calendar Definition record.

 **Resource Calendar Exception:**  These records define the exceptions to the days and hours specified in the previous two record types.
 Up to 250 of these records can follow each Resource Calendar Definition record.
 These records must be listed in chronological order.
 If the exception is only one day, you can leave the To Date field empty.
 If no times are indicated, the default times of 8:00 A.M. to 12:00 P.M. and 1:00 P.M. to 5:00 P.M. are used.

 **Text Task Table Definition:** This record lists the task fields, in order, that are being imported or exported.
 For imported files, the names must match the field names used in Microsoft Project.
 If the file is being exported, this record comes from the task Export table.
 When exporting from Microsoft Project, both of these records are included.
 Fields that are calculated by Microsoft Project, such as Scheduled Start and Scheduled Finish, are ignored if imported.
 If you have task start or finish dates that are fixed, use the Constraint Type and Constraint Date fields.

-**Numeric Task Table Definition :** Using numbers rather than names, this record lists the task fields, in order, that are being imported or exported.
-This is an alternate method for identifying the task fields included in each Task record, and is useful when defining an MPX file created by a foreign language product.
+**Numeric Task Table Definition:** Using numbers rather than names, this record lists the task fields, in order, that are being imported or exported.
+This is an alternate method for identifying the task fields included in each Task record and is useful when defining an MPX file created by a foreign language product.

 **Task:** These records contain the information for each task being imported or exported.
 Each Task record describes one task.
 When you import information, the fields that are included are defined by the Text Task Table Definition record or the Numeric Task Table Definition record.
 When you export information, the fields that are included are those listed in the task Export table.